-Brian is now an Assistant Professor at UC Davis in their Department of Wildlife, Fish, and Conservation Biology.
+Brian is now a Professor at UC Davis in their Department of Wildlife, Fish, and Conservation Biology.
 Work in his lab primarily focuses on the ecology and conservation of reptiles and amphibians.
 He is interested in understanding the factors that affect the distribution, abundance, and persistence of wildlife populations.

 According to Brian, “we conduct research with the goal of answering questions about the ways in which wildlife respond to a world that is rapidly changing due to anthropogenic factors like habitat loss or degradation, climate change, and the introduction of invasive species or novel pathogens.”